Kington / Newent Reporter Newspaper 08 08 1914

 ROYAL HALL LICENCE

 With regard to the renewal of the theatrical licence at the Royal Hall, which matter was adjourned at the last Court, Supt.
 WILLIAMS said the facts in relation to the exit from the Hall in the public bar had been laid before the Chief Constable and he (the Superintendent) had been instructed on his behalf to say that he would be quite satisfied with any order the Bench might make.
-Mr. HOPKINS said the Chief Constable had made an inspection of his premises and had expressed himself as being thoroughly satisfied with the whole of the arrangements.
-The Chief Constable offered no objection to the renewal of the licence on the same terms as before.

 The licence was accordingly renewed as heretofore.